charakterziffer/cursor-toolbox/README.md

 On KDE Plasma go to Computer > System Settings > Workspace Appearence > Cursor Theme (or similar).

 For MATE search at System > Settings > Appearence > Theme …, XFC should be Settings > Mouse and Touchpad > Cursor Theme.
 There are other possibilities but I can’t list all of them here.

+### Instructions for Windows

+Unzip the downloaded folder and open in.
+There you find a file *INSTALL.inf*.
+Right click it and choose “Install”.
+It copys the cursor folder to *C:\Windows\Cursors\* and registers the cursors as a new available scheme.

+After that you can select the cz-Viator theme.
+For this right click on your desktop, pick “Customize” in the context menu.
+In the new window choose Designs, then Mouse cursor.
+Under Schemes you find “cz-Viator {Black}” in the drop down menu.
+Select it and confirm your preference with *OK*.

+**The Windows cursor theme has some flaws:** My theme has shadows by default, so you can’t use the Shadows setting.
+I only have produced the default size.
+If you need your cursors bigger, contact me and I see what I can do.

+Some cursors can’t be set without overwriting the default cursor files, some even aren’t used on Windows.
+Because of that, cz-Viator for Windows only contains the 15 cursors arrow, help, pointing-hand, progress (work), wait (busy), crosshair, text, pen, move, not-allowed, resize (horizontal, vertical, 2 diagonals) and arrow-up.
+In all other cases unfortunately the default cursors are displayed (e. g. zoom, grab, alias, col-resize).

 ## 4 Enjoying the Theme